 The applications for bioplastics are increasing every day, and they’re reaching factories in every corner of the world.

-So, the future seems good but can biodegradable plastics can actually change the world?
+So, the future seems good but can biodegradable plastics change the world?

 I guess we all have to wait for that.